-Two new clinical studies were submitted in support of the application.
-As well as testing efficacy in different food matrices (breakfast cereal, fibre-increased bread, low-fat milk and low-fat yoghurt), a range of physiological/biochemical parameters were also measured.
+Two new clinical studies were submitted in support of the Application.
+As well as testing efficacy in different food matrices (breakfast cereal, fibre-increased bread, low-fat milk and low-fat yoghurt), a range of physiological/biochemical parameters were also measured to detect potential adverse health effects.
 When incorporated into low-fat milk and low-fat yoghurt, phytosterol esters had a modest cholesterol lowering effect.
 Daily consumption rates between 2.6 g and 10.7 g phytosterol esters were well tolerated, and no adverse physical or physiological effects were detected.
 The results from the clinical studies are consistent with other published studies, some investigating consumption of phytosterols for periods up to 12 months.

-The investigations into the nutritional effects of phytosterols on absorption of carotenoids and some fat-soluble vitamins found that β -carotene levels were the most affected, showing a reduction of approximately 25%, which to some extent was dependent on the nature of the food matrix and on cholesterol-lowering effects.
-However, the reduction in β -carotene levels was not associated with a reduction in retinol or vitamin A levels and was within a broad natural variation for this provitamin.
+The investigations into the nutritional effects of phytosterols on absorption of carotenoids and some fat-soluble vitamins found that serum β -carotene levels were most affected, showing a reduction of approximately 25%, which to some extent was dependent on the nature of the food matrix and on cholesterol-lowering effects.

-The results from the dietary exposure assessment which considered phytosterol-containing low fat milk and low fat yoghurt indicate that mean exposure to free phytosterols would be 1.6 g/day for the Australian population and 1.9 g/day for the New Zealand population.
+However, the reduction in β -carotene levels was not associated with a reduction in retinol (Vitamin A) levels and was within a broad natural variation for this provitamin.

-For both countries, estimated mean dietary exposure is highest for consumers aged 40-64 years, which is a major sub-set of the target group.
-At the highest level of consumption (95th percentile), estimated exposure to phytosterols is between 4.2 g/day and 4.7 g/day for all population groups assessed.
+The results from the dietary exposure assessment which considered phytosterol-containing spreads, low-fat milk and low-fat yoghurt indicate that mean exposure to free phytosterols would be 1.6 g/day for the Australian population and 1.9 g/day for the New Zealand population.
+For both countries, estimated mean dietary exposure is expected to be highest for consumers aged 40-64 years, which is a major fraction of the target group.
+At the highest level of consumption (95th percentile), estimated exposure to phytosterols is expected to be between 4.2 g/day and 4.7 g/day for all population groups assessed.

-When all proposed foods in Applications A433 and A434 ('healthy' breakfast cereal, plus low fat milk and yoghurt) are considered, the results of the dietary exposure assessment indicate that estimated mean dietary exposure from all foods, expressed as free phytosterols, did not exceed 1.9 g/day in any population group, and highest mean consumption levels were in the target population groups (over 40 years of age) in both Australia and New Zealand.
+When all proposed foods in Applications A4331 and A434 (high fibre/moderate sugar breakfast cereal, plus low fat milk and yoghurt) are considered, the results of the dietary exposure assessment indicate that estimated mean dietary exposure from all foods did not exceed 1.9 g/day in any population group, and highest mean consumption levels were in the target population groups (over 40 years of age) in both Australia and New Zealand.
 At the 95th percentile of exposure, no population group exceeded 4.7 g free phytosterols per day, equivalent to 7.6 g phytosterol esters.
-The highest consumers of phytosterol esters are therefore likely to be under the upper level of consumption of 10.7 g/day used in the clinical studies.
+The highest consumers of phytosterol esters are therefore likely to be well under the upper level of consumption of 10.7 g/day used in the clinical studies which produced no evidence of adverse health effects.
 The results also suggest that the major source of dietary exposure to added phytosterols is from edible oil spreads for all population groups assessed.

-The overall conclusion of the risk assessment is that low fat milk and low fat yoghurt enriched with phytosterol esters, at the levels proposed by the Applicant, are not associated with adverse effects, and can result in a cholesterol lowering effect.
-Adult consumers in the target population group are major consumers of the foods in question, and by maintaining their established dietary habits are likely to use the foods in amounts considered safe and appropriate to achieve a cholesterol lowering benefit.
+The overall conclusion of the risk assessment is that phytosterol ester-enriched low-fat milk and low-fat yoghurt are not associated with adverse health effects at the levels proposed by the Applicant, and can result in a cholesterol lowering effect.
+Adult consumers in the target population group are major consumers of the foods in question, and by maintaining their established dietary habits are likely to use the foods in amounts considered safe and appropriate.